jneuendorf/mac-setup/README.md

 # mac-setup

-A script for backing up some of the macOS configuration that can be restored on a blank macOS machine.
+A script for backing up some macOS configuration that can be restored on a blank macOS machine.